What is the course about?

 Demonstrate muscle tension and relaxation.

-Demonstrate an awareness of efficient posture and breathing patterns for voice and speech in structured practice.
+Demonstrate an awareness of correct posture and breathing patterns for voice and speech in structured practice.

 Generate ideas on how knowledge of voice production can be applied to stammering therapy (desensitisation and modification.)

-Apply two or more of these ideas in public speaking situations.
+Apply two or more of the ideas presented in a stressful speaking situation.

 What level is the course and do I need any particular skills?